singhbir/React-redux-/README.md

 Some Points:

-1. Delete the Item by clicking on it
+1. For updating :

-2. New Entry is Added At the buttom
+    enter the id and then the updated data 😁